portalsoup/butlertron/README.md

 # Local run

-Create a gradle.properties file and set the property `discord.bot.token`.
+Create a gradle.properties file and set the property `discordBotToken`.
 Then run:

     ./gradlew run